avaly/gcp-secret-manager-buildkite-plugin/README.md

 A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) to read secrets from [GCP Secret Manager](https://cloud.google.com/secret-manager).

-This plugin requires a Google Cloud credentials file to be available on your Buildkite Agent machines.
+This plugin requires either a Google Cloud credentials file or application default credentials to be available on your Buildkite Agent machines.

 Other preinstalled requirements: